erred/uva-ls/report.md

     - azure: 49, too many requests
     -gcp-run: 4, too many requests
     - zeit: 1, Cannot connect to host warm.lsproject.now.sh:443 ssl:default [Connection reset by peer] too many request?

-->> Question, how do we know that we haven't been executing the test at the same time againts the same services?
-Then we would have more concurrency than expected!

-    **from client view**
+#### from client view
   - azure(specially 10 req) and ibm execution time the most inestable.
 WHY?
   - zeit now and lambada really similar -> same DC?
   - ali performance seems good(more inestable for 10 req) but do not forget about the lange amount of errors
   - google works ok, no differences between 500 and 10.
+Func maybe the worst performance but not a big difference.

+#### from server time 2 view (image resizing part)
+  - zeit and lambda are not that similar anymore.
+Zeit better, because they use the bigges machine from amazon?
+  - amazon lambda two big blocks, they use two types of machines?
+  - ibm and azure are still the most inestable  with worst performance?
+  - here we can see how that google products behave a bit different -> gpc run the best?
+  -

 ## layout